jhadida/nxp/docs/overview.md

 - [`nxp.expr`](https://github.com/jhadida/nxp/tree/master/src/nxp/expr) implements tools to define text expressions with Python objects (similar to [pyparsing](https://github.com/pyparsing/pyparsing)).
     - `Token`: an object capable of matching/searching text patterns for a given `Cursor`.
-    - `TMatch`: a single token match, with cursor begin/end positions and corresponding raw text.
+    - `TOccur`: a single token match, with cursor begin/end positions and corresponding raw text.
-    - `TElement`: a list of `TMatch` objects for each repetition of a given `Token` (cf. [multiplicity](expr/intro?id=multiplicity)).
+    - `TMatch`: a list of `TOccur` objects for each repetition of a given `Token` (cf. [multiplicity](expr/intro?id=multiplicity)).

 - [`nxp.parse`](https://github.com/jhadida/nxp/tree/master/src/nxp/parse) implements tools to define languages with simple dictionaries (similar to [Monarch](https://microsoft.github.io/monaco-editor/monarch.html)).
     - `Rule`: a `Token` to be matched, pre/post-conditions to be verified for a successful match, and post-processing / callback functions.
     - `Scope`: a list of `Rule` objects along with some parsing properties (e.g. strictness).
-    - `RMatch`: a single rule-match, containing a `TElement` object, a reference to the corresponding `Rule`, and the post-processed text.
+    - `RMatch`: a single rule-match, containing a `TMatch` object, a reference to the corresponding `Rule`, and the post-processed text.
-    - `RElement`: a node of the output AST, associated with a scope name, and containing a mixed list of `RMatch` and nested `RElement` objects (children nodes).
+    - `RNode`: a node of the output AST, associated with a scope name, and containing a mixed list of `RMatch` and nested `RNode` objects (children nodes).
-    - `Context`: a dictionary of named `Scope` objects, and the active node of the AST (an `RElement` object) which represents the _state_ during parsing.
+    - `Context`: a dictionary of named `Scope` objects, and the active node of the AST (an `RNode` object) which represents the _state_ during parsing.
 This is the only _stateful_ component.
     - `Parser`: an object capable of processing an input `Cursor`.
 Contains a `Context` object and defines an event loop used to hook callback functions.

 ## Workflow